Table Mats and Coasters Set

 In addition, the owner of this unique book would be rewarded with a complimentary week-long holiday at the Langdale Time-Share complex.
 This holiday package also included a special meal with Alfred Wainwright himself, during which the owner would be presented with a special No.1 Limited-Edition Silver-Plated set of table mats and coasters.

-In 1986, an interesting turn of events unfolded around the millionth Wainwright book, a signed copy of The North Western Fells.
+In 1986, an exciting turn of events unfolded around the millionth Wainwright book, a signed copy of The North Western Fells.
 Initially, this unique book was sent to a store in Manchester as part of a unique promotional campaign.
 However, Wainwright had a change of heart a few weeks later.
 Despite the public nature of the campaign, he decided he no longer wanted to participate in the meal with a stranger, which was a part of the prize for the finder of the millionth book.

 This decision put Andrew Nichol, the General Printing and Book Publishing Manager at the Westmorland Gazette, in a difficult position, given the campaign’s publicity.
 Respecting Wainwright’s wishes, Andrew accompanied him to Manchester to retrieve the book.
 In an unexpected twist, Wainwright himself entered the shop and, after searching through the copies of his book, successfully located and purchased the signed copy, all without the shop owner realising its significance.